AndyWangSFU/AC215_TBD_1/README.md

 *Figure 1: Pipeline run analysis*

-Behind the scene, all these containers’ images are pushed to Docker hub.
+Behind the scenes, all these containers’ images are pushed to Docker hub.
 The links to the images are specified in the cli.py file (see below).
 We used these images and passed preset arguments to call the corresponding functions.

 - `DATA_PREPROCESS_IMAGE` = "kirinlfc/fakenews-detector-data-preprocessor"
 - `MODEL_COMPRESSION_IMAGE` = "ksiyang/multimodal_fakenews_detector_model_compression"